sarahkuny/joy-practicum/README.md

 # Feature Extensions

 - secure staff login
+- confirmation for successful sent message and upload
 - remove an instructor or student
 - remove completed projects from main view
 - send email with all relevant project details and files to student once they've been assigned to a project